Kumar-Jy/WinInstaller/README.md

 ### 💻 Flashing Instructions

 1. **Download the Windows ESD image**:
-   - Ensure it is located in the default download folder on your device.
+   - Ensure it is in the on your same device for which you want to install.
 2. **Boot to TWRP/OrangeFox Recovery**:
    - Flash or sideload the `WinInstaller.zip` file.
 3. Your device will **automatically reboot** into WinPE and start the Windows installation process.